-3.1 A known quantity of dry pesticide is slurried into 50 mL of test water in a 100-mL 100 mL beaker.
-The slurry is quantitatively transferred to a 250-mL250 mL mixing cylinder using additional test water to rinse the beaker.
-The 250-mL250 mL mixing cylinder is then filled to volume with test water.
+3.1 A known quantity of dry pesticide is slurried into 50 mL of test water in a 100-mL beaker.
+The slurry is quantitatively transferred to a 250-mL mixing cylinder using additional test water to rinse the beaker.
+The 250-mL mixing cylinder is then filled to volume with test water.
 The mixing cylinder is stoppered and inverted 15 complete cycles.
-The mixing cylinder is allowed to stand for 30 min.
-After 30 min the top 225 mL is drawn off and the remaining suspension is dried.
+The mixing cylinder is drawn off and the remaining suspension is dried.
 The residue weight will determine the percent suspensibility.